mwvgroup/Pitt-Google-Broker/docs/source/run-a-broker-instance/setup-broker.md

 ---

 ## Prerequisites
-First, complete [intial-setup.md](intial-setup.md) to setup your Google Cloud project and install the SDKs.
+First, complete the [Initial Setup](initial-setup.md) to setup your Google Cloud project and install the SDKs.
 Make sure your environment variables are set:

 ```bash
 # If you installed the SDKs to a Conda environment, activate it.